Program Overview

 Administrative Residency

 Most students begin their residency between June 1 and July 1 after their first year of the program.
 Students complete the 11-month full-time, paid administrative residency where they apply their academic training in a professional healthcare management setting.
-Students continue to develop their skills and competencies in this setting to complete the MHA degree requirements.
+Students continue to develop and hone their skills and competencies in this setting to complete the MHA degree requirements.

 Organizational showcases are scheduled throughout the fall of the first year for students to meet the C-Suite and/or director-level preceptors to discuss each organization and residency.
 Students are expected to attend all organizational showcases to learn about these organizations and residency options.

 The match process begins in December with student-adviser meetings to discuss skills development and potential organizations to interview.
 Final interview lists are completed in early January.
-In the spring, from January through March, the program facilitates and schedules student interviews aligned with their interests and abilities.
+In the spring, from January through March, the program facilitates, and schedules student interviews aligned with their interests and abilities.

 Matching outcomes are greatly influenced by the preparation and interviewing skills of the candidates as well as student and preceptor rankings.
 Each residency organization establishes its own application criteria and experience levels.
 Some organizations require or prefer 1-2 years of post-undergraduate work experience and are not suitable for all students in the MHA cohort.
 Final match placements are announced in early April.